 Journey to the Telus World of Science

-A top attraction in Edmonton and one of our favourites is the science telus world located in north west Edmonton providing people of all ages with an interactive and educational science exhibition centre promoting the best in science and technology.
+A top attraction in Edmonton and one of our favourites is the TELUS world of science located in north west Edmonton providing people of all ages with an interactive and educational science exhibition centre promoting the best in science and technology.

-Interactive displays such as the James Cameron Deep Sea adventure in IMAX, the telus world of science center focuses on displays that discuss science, forensics, space, robots and the environment.
+Enjoy a screening of The Arctic: Our last great wilderness in IMAX, or the new Indigenous Traditional room the TELUS world of science centre focuses on displays that discuss science, forensics, space, robots and the environment.

-Astrology lovers will enjoy the observatory which offers a wide range of star-gazing opportunities offered in the Telus world of science; one of the best free things to do in Edmonton.
+Astrology lovers will enjoy the RASC Observatory in Coronation park which offers a wide range of star-gazing opportunities offered in the TELUS world of science; one of the best free things to do in Edmonton.